Kelly Wilson back in the saddle saving the snowy brumbies

 All three sisters hope to travel more with their work.

-“There’s a lot of interest in the clinics Vicki runs.
+“There’s a a huge global demand for the clinics Vicki runs.
 She has so much knowledge to pass on to people,” says Kelly, who is currently training two young horses, and is planning more writing and photography.
 “My priorities have changed a lot with the wild horses; the most important thing I can do is to grow my relationship with them and give them a good lifestyle.
 That comes above any eventing or showjumping.
 Working with horses is my world.
 I can’t imagine it being any other way.”

 Saving the Snowy Brumbies by Kelly Wilson,